alexismgjackson-github/watcher/README.md

 ### _FETCHING DATA_

-- Understanding TMDB API documentation such query parameters and response format.
+- Understanding TMDB API documentation such as query parameters and response format.
 - Fetching data from TMDB API, handling the response and errors.
 - Filtering undesired search results (such as explicit movie content).